Cogmasters/concord/test/README.md

 placeholder values still in place, `make check-live` refuses to run before building anything.

-`make check-live` runs `rest` — sync/async REST smoke checks (current-user fetch, guild listing, message create/delete) that exit on their own.
+`make check-live` runs `rest` — sync and async REST smoke checks (current-user fetch, guild listing, error paths on bogus requests) that exit on their own.
 The remaining live suites need a human in the loop and are run directly from `test/`:

 - `racecond` — gateway/threadpool stress bot.
 Start it, then drive it by typing `!racecond spam_threads` (and the other `!racecond` commands listed